 According to Dr. Rauer’s research, perpetual problems tend to be avoided by happy couples.
 This avoidant tendency is a short-sighted strategy to avoid continuous conflict or embarrassment.

 The study included two distinctly different age cohorts of happy couples.
-57 of the couples in Rauer’s study were in their 30s, and 64 couples were in their 70s.
-All of the couples were asked to rank their relationship problems from the least serious to the most difficult.
+Fifty-seven of the couples in Rauer’s study were in their 30s, and 64 couples were in their 70s.
+All the couples were asked to rank their relationship problems from the least serious to the most difficult.

 Among the study subjects, the most serious issues were money, intimacy, communication, and conflicts over how to spend free time.
 Among the older couples cohort, health management was an additional area of conflict.
 The least serious issues were jealousy, religion, and family matters.